 Does nothing, yet achieves everything

 D. Pomp and glory to be despised

 1. Little mention of personal god

 2. Don’t pray or sacrifice to Tao

-3. Silent on afterlife (Today, Taoism has an afterlife, because it seems to have absorbed folk religion and Buddhism)
+3. Silent on afterlife (Today, Taoism has an afterlife, because it seems to have absorbed folk religion and later Buddhism)

 IV.
 Schools that Rival Early Taoists

 A. Decline of Chou dynasty

 1. All rivals claim to know art of governing